P-torsion monodromy representations of elliptic curves over geometric function fields: Modular curves

 We remark that there is a natural anti-holomorphic involution on $Y(1)$ given by negating the complex structure of the elliptic curve, and this induces an involution on $Y(p)$ and $X(p)$ as well.
 We denote this by $z\rightarrow\bar{z}$.

-\mysect{Modular interpretation of $n$-gons} $X(1)$ has several interpretations as the coarse space of moduli problems compactifying that of $Y(1)$; usually this is done by considering the cusp point as the pointed nodal cubic or ``1-gon," but when considering elliptic curves with $n$-torsion it is more naturally thought of as the $n$-gon.
+\mysect{Modular interpretation of $n$-gons} $X(1)$ has several interpretations as the coarse space of a moduli problem compactifying that of $Y(1)$; usually this is done by considering the cusp point as the pointed nodal cubic or ``1-gon," but when considering elliptic curves with $n$-torsion it is more naturally thought of as the $n$-gon.

 \begin{definition*} Let $C$ be the nodal cubic and let $C_n$ be the unique connected degree $n$ \'etale cover of $C$.
 Geometrically $C_n$ is a cyclic chain of $\P^1$s, obtained from $\Z/n\Z\times \P^1$ by gluing $(k,\infty)$ to $(k+1,0)$ at a node.
 An $n$-gon is $C_n$ together with a group structure on the smooth locus $C_n^{sm}$ such that the action of $C_n^{sm}$ on $C_n^{sm}$ extends to all of $C_n$.
 This latter requirement implies that $C_n^{sm}$---which is $n$ copies of $C^{sm}$---is noncanonically $\Z/n\Z\times \G_m$ as a group scheme, where $\Z/n\Z$ acts by rotating the cycle of rational curves. \end{definition*} Note that the automorphism group of the $n$-gon is noncanonically $\Z/n\Z\ltimes\Z/2\Z$, the $\Z/2\Z$ coming from inversion on the smooth locus.
 Indeed, choosing a smooth point $x\in C_n$ of order $n$ not in the identity component $(C_n^{sm})^0$ yields a group isomorphism